chris2511/xca/README.md

  - Install: `sudo cmake --install build`
  - Or install local and copy later as root: `DESTDIR=DEST cmake --install build --prefix /usr`

+ - After running the application, you will need to import .xca files from the misc folder to have the templates.
+Click on Templates and then Import.
+Navigate to misc folder and import the templates

 ### Apple macos

 - Install the dependencies